KRCB (TV): Construction

 Another group also applied for the Cotati channel: the Black Television Workshop.
 Its proposal, filed on the last day to do so and without any public notice in local newspapers, envisioned using channel 22 to broadcast subscription television programming for the Black community in the Bay Area.
-It also forced Rural California Broadcasting into comparative hearing to adjudicate who would get the channel.
-During prolonged FCC hearings, Kramer approached Nancy Dobbs-Dixon to be the station manager; she stayed, ultimately married Kramer after her previous marriage ended, and had a child.
+It also forced Rural California Broadcasting into a comparative hearing to adjudicate who would get the channel.
+During prolonged FCC hearings, Kramer approached Nancy Dobbs-Dixon to be the station manager; she agreed and ultimately married Kramer after her previous marriage ended.
 However, facing an expensive case at the FCC, the two parties agreed to settle, with RCBC paying the Workshop in exchange for its withdrawal and the Workshop instead seeking channel 62 in Santa Rosa.
 (Note: For more information on the Black Television Workshop, see KEEF-TV.)
 The FCC granted a construction permit in September 1982.

-The station slated a mid-1983 launch and began to receive grant funds from the National Telecommunications and Information Administration to finance construction; by the end of 1982, the station needed to raise funds and find permanent studio space to support its local programming plans.
+The station slated a mid-1983 launch and began to receive grant funds from the National Telecommunications and Information Administration to finance construction.
+By the end of 1982, the station needed to raise funds and find permanent studio space to support its local programming plans.
 These included programs in Spanish; the station manager of bilingual radio station KBBF sat on Rural California Broadcasting's first board of directors.
 In February 1984, the city of Rohnert Park approved the station to build studios and offices at a city-owned site on LaBath Avenue, to which the station would move buildings once used by Synanon in Marin County and donated by the San Francisco Foundation.
 By that time, the station appeared to be headed for a launch in mid-1984.
-Capital fundraising efforts in the community reached a crescendo as the station needed to raise matching funds from the community for the grants it had received.
+Capital fundraising efforts in the community were stepped up, as the station needed to raise matching funds from the community for the grants it had received.
+Station staff were still operating from temporary offices by late 1984.

 KRCB originally broadcast from Sonoma Mountain, providing public television service to households unable to receive San Francisco's KQED.